pasinponsww/FPGA-RFID/README.md

 **Author:** Pasinpon (Bex) Sawetrattanathumrong
 **License:** MIT License © 2025 Bex Sawetrattanathumrong

-This repository contains the **FPGA-side SystemVerilog modules** required to communicate with an ESP32 over a reliable UART protocol.
-It includes a top-level design and all supporting modules.
+This repository provides the **FPGA-side SystemVerilog modules** to communicate with an ESP32 over a reliable UART protocol.
+It includes authentication, framed messaging, and a simple top-level design ready to drop into your project.

 ---